 When I first started backpacking, no one had smartphones.
 I had to talk to people on the street to find out how to get to where I was going.
 I tended to jump into an internet cafe once a month to line up the next round of Couchsurfing hosts.
 It was a simpler time.
 I never looked up restaurant reviews but just walked to the first place that looked decent, and without Google Translator, some of the time I had no clue what the hell I was eating.

 In short: Travelling was so much more adventurous before smartphones, and it made you get out of your shell.
 I was a REALLY painfully shy and awkward person growing up.
 Traveling broke, with nothing to separate me from my surroundings, was the best experience I ever had as it forced me to step out of my comfort zone, talk to new people and learn new skills.

 At hostels, you could just walk into the common room and strike up a conversation, and making friends was so much easier.
 Now everyone’s on their phones and approaching them becomes intimidating.
-Many folks have a nervous tic where as SOON as they are alone they go onto their phones, this is a real shame (and something I used to do as well, so I do get it).
+Many folks have a nervous tic where as SOON as they are alone they go onto their phones, this is a real shame (and a classic traveller mistake I used to make as well, so I do get it).